Bohemian Embassy: Origins and St. Nicholas Street, 1960–1966

 The Bohemian Embassy quickly became a key venue for Toronto's younger poets, musicians—principally folk, jazz, and blues—alternative theatre, and satirical revues.
 Generally, poetry was programmed on Thursday evenings, folk music on Fridays, jazz on Saturdays, including a midnight set, and a hootenanny on Sunday nights.

 Poetry readings were frequently punctuated by musical performances.
 A November 1960 story in the Toronto Daily Star reported, in addition to a reading by Milton Acorn, "There were readings by two other poets, John Higgins and M. E. Atwood, barely out of their teens, and a copious and very Celtic bout of folk singing by Sylvia Fricker", referring to Margaret Atwood, the future sean o huigan, and, after she married her musical collaborator in the duo Ian and Sylvia, Sylvia Tyson.
 That evening also included poetry from Gwendolyn MacEwen, a talk on commercialism and art by Libby Jones, a stripper then also appearing at the Lux burlesque house.

 Gwendolyn MacEwen began reading her poetry at the Bohemian Embassy while she too was still a teenager.
 Other younger poets associated with the club included George Miller, Dennis Lee, and John Robert Colombo, who organized the poetry reading series.
 As well, the venue attracted poets of earlier generations, including James Reaney, Phyllis Webb, Margaret Avison, Al Purdy, and Jay Macpherson, and Raymond Souster ran poetry workshops at the club.

 Folk music was a mainstay of the Bohemian Embassy, and, as a popular trend of the moment, a money-maker.
 Mary Jane and Winston Young had a Friday-night residency for several years.
 In addition to Sylvia Fricker's regular appearances, Ian and Sylvia later performed regularly, once bringing their manager-to-be Albert Grossman to hear them play a set.
 Gordon Lightfoot appeared when playing in a duo called the Two Tones.
 While still a student, Amos Garrett accompanied Embassy regular, folk singer Chick Roberts, and they soon joined with Carol Robinson, who appeared in revues at the club, and Jim McCarthy to form a band, the Dirty Shames.
-The Halifax Three, featuring Denny Doherty, played the club, while in Toronto adding guitarist Zalman Yanovsky to the lineup.
+The Halifax Three, featuring Denny Doherty, played the club, while in Toronto adding guitarist Zal Yanovsky to the lineup.
 They later joined forces with Cass Elliot in a group called the Mugwumps, which led Doherty into the Mamas and the Papas and Yanovsky to the Lovin' Spoonful.
 A few years into the coffeehouse's life on St. Nicholas, responsibility for booking folk music was given to Mitch Podolak, later co-founder of the Winnipeg Folk Festival, and he signed Joni Mitchell to perform at the Embassy.